reganwillis/Skeleton-Dapp/README.md

 See the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.10/) for more on how to code smart contracts.

-## Deploy to Ethereum Blockchain
-TODO: instructions for how to host app on the blockchain
-TODO: add code to index.js to connect to metamask instead of ganache

-## Hosting the Dapp on a Server
-TODO: instructions for hosting the dapp on a server and connecting to a website

 ## Creation Process
 These are the steps I took to create this dapp.
 There is more information about where code can be found and how it was created inline.
 My smart contract is named `SmartContract` and the naming convensions used throughout this project should be followed for new smart contracts.